 Each homeschool curriculum has a different focus.
 Some interweave the Bible through all of the subjects.
 Other curriculums teach the Bible as a separate subject.

-The homeschool crew reviews new Christian homeschool curriculum.
-The homeschool crew has over 200 members who review curriculum.
+You can find Christian homeschool curriculum reviews on the Schoolhouse Review Crew website.
+The Schoolhouse Review Crew has over 200 members who review curriculum.
 You can search through venders to see what crew members have said.
 The reviewers seem to be honest.
-They give both the positive and negative aspects of the curriculums.
+They give both the positive and negative aspects of the curriculum.

 Cathy Duffy provides reviews about different homeschool curriculum.
 If you want to really compare curriculum you will need to buy her book 100 top picks.
 The book has a lot of different charts that will help you determine which curriculum will be good for your family.